Mobility budget 2026

 Pillar 3: Cash-out

 If you have a budget left over at the end of the year, employees receive the surplus in cash.
-This amount is reduced by a special employee contribution of 38.07%, which is used for social rights, such as pension.
+The cash-out is not subject to standard income tax or social security but is reduced by a fixed solidarity contribution of 38.07% (used for social rights, such as pension) making it a favourable mobility allowance compared to regular salary.

 Discover some examples of the mobility budget